 But even before this, he had music in his life.
 Growing up in Brooklyn he was exposed to the music of the streets there and it made a lasting impact.
 It can be heard in his sound to this day.
 The influence of Brooklyn is definitely there in his mixes and it is something that is much less detectable in his two friends.
 Of course they were influenced by Kevin and the whole Detroit techno sound has some Brooklyn influences, but these are definitely the most notable in Kevin’s music.

-Kevin Saunderson became friends with the other two in high school, but at first they did not necessarily get along.
+Kevin Saunderson became friends with the other two in high school over a cup of coffee, but at first they did not necessarily get along.
 He actually had a bet going with Derrick May and when Derrick lost the bet, he decided not to pay.
 Kevin punched him in the face and knocked him out cold.
 Somehow this altercation developed into a lifelong friendship.

 Unlike the other two guys, Kevin became a DJ a bit later.
 He first decided to pursue his original interests and went to university to study communications and also to play football.
 This was at Eastern Michigan University, so it was not a large program and he was not a superstar, but he was a pretty good athlete nevertheless.
+He also worked as a barista to make money and learned all about making the perfect coffee and espresso with a professional espresso machine.
 During this time, he watched Derrick and Juan Atkins go through the process of creating a musical track and this awakened his interest in DJing.

 The three of them and always been interested in music and listened to a lot of it in high school.
 They then played around together and made their own music, but after high school it took Kevin a while to get back into it.
 Once he did, the other two showed him the ropes and taught him how to DJ and how to produce songs and he was soon making his own.